dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-qstar/README.md

                              specified, fetch status continuously without
                              delay between successive object status
                              requests.
+ -P,--purge                  purge specified files from the QStar cache.
  -r,--retrieve <priority>    retrieve specified files with specified
                              priority (1 - LOW, 2 - NORMAL, 3 - HIGH).
 If
-                             no target directory is specified, the files will be prefetched to cache and no file will be created in the filesystem.
+                             no target directory is specified, the files will be prefetched to the QStar cache and no file will be created in the filesystem.
  -u,--user <user:password>   user name and password to use for server
                              authentication.
  -U,--url <url>              request URL.